 Mecher began working in politics as a college student.
 In a 2018 feature for NKU Magazine, Mecher recalled serving as the “student representative to the Board of Regents.”
 He said one of his fellow student co-regents helped him secure an internship with Congressman Ken Lucas, who represented Kentucky’s 4th district from 1999 until 2005.

-Mecher’s most recent position was as chief of staff for Rep. Joe Kennedy III of Massachusetts.
+Mecher’s most recent position was as chief of staff for Representative Joe Kennedy III of Massachusetts.
+(The linked website has since been scrubbed of Kennedy’s information and replaced with content about the new congressman, Jake Auchincloss).
 Kennedy began serving in Congress in 2013 but lost a bid for the Senate in 2020.
 He challenged incumbent Senator Ed Markey in the Democratic primary and lost by more than 10 percentage points, NPR reported.

-5. Mecher & Psaki Are Raising Two Children in Virginia
+5. Mecher & Psaki Are Raising 2 Children in Virginia

 Mecher and Psaki are the proud parents of two young children.
 While the couple has primarily kept their kids out of the spotlight, Psaki occasionally tweets about them.